-- (1) Sign log at time of use. - (2) In order to avoid implosion, use only appropriate lyophilizer flasks and inspect for cracks or scratches that may cause failure.
-Do not substitute regular laboratory glassware for vacuum use. - (3) Locate the unit out of the traffic flow. - (4) Empty the condensate trap regularly and change pump oil after large loads or every six months.
+- Sign log at time of use. - In order to avoid implosion, use only appropriate lyophilizer flasks and inspect for cracks or scratches that may cause failure.
+Do not substitute regular laboratory glassware for vacuum use. - Locate the unit out of the traffic flow. - Empty the condensate trap regularly and change pump oil after large loads or at least every six months.

-m.
 Autoclaves

-- (1) Sign log at time of use. - (2) Any time the door is closed on the unit, assume it is fully pressurized. - (3) Inspect the unit on a regular basis for closure alignment, cracks, damage or hot spots and clean once a month.
-Never leave flammable materials, debris, or plastics in or near the unit. - (4) When autoclaving potentially infectious material to render it non-infectious refer to Appendix C for proper procedures. - (5) Under no circumstances, should the door of the autoclave be opened until the interior or chamber pressure has been released.
+- Sign log at time of use. - Any time the door is closed on the unit, assume it is fully pressurized. - Inspect the unit on a regular basis for closure alignment, cracks, damage or hot spots and clean once a month.
+Never leave flammable materials, debris, or plastics in or near the unit. - Under no circumstances, should the door of the autoclave be opened until the interior or chamber pressure has been released n.

-n.
 Warning Signs and Labels

-(1) Warning Signs:

-Laboratory areas that have special or unusual hazards shall be posted with warning signs, such as carcinogenic hazards, biological hazards, fire hazards, laser operations, etc. Specific warning sign requirements can be found at OSHA website.
-Other signs shall be posted to show the locations of safety showers, eyewash stations, exits, and fire extinguishers.
+- Warning Signs: Laboratory areas that have special or unusual hazards shall be posted with warning signs, such as carcinogenic hazards, biological hazards, fire hazards, laser operations, etc. Specific warning sign requirements can be found at the OSHA website.
+Other signs shall be posted to show the locations of safety showers, eyewash stations, exits, and fire extinguishers. - Labels: Laboratory and studio supervisors must ensure conformance with the labeling policy.
+Waste containers should be labeled appropriately.
+Unlabeled bottles of chemicals should not be opened; such materials should be disposed of promptly and will require special handling procedures.